Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/system-architecture/sequence-diagrams.md

 ```

-### Use Case 14 - Share with Friends
+### Use Case 12 - Share with Friends
 A user wants to share their pet/achievements with their friends.

-1. The user selects the Virtual Pet tab.
+1. The user selects the Profile tab.
-2. Within the Virtual Pet screen, the user will select the Share Profile button.
+2. Within the Profile screen, the user will select the Share Profile button.
 3. A jpeg of their profile will appear on the screen.
 4. User selects who/how they want to share.
 5. Profile is sent.